Last updated: July 9, 2026

 Infrastructure as Code (IaC) enables you to define, version, and deploy Dash0 assets through configuration files rather than manual UI interactions.
 This approach brings software development practices like code review, automated testing, and CI/CD pipelines to observability configuration, ensuring consistency across environments and enabling collaborative asset development.

 Dash0 supports managing multiple asset types as code: dashboards, views, check rules, notification channels, synthetic checks, and spam filters.
-Each asset can be exported from the Dash0 UI to YAML format, modified in your code editor, stored in version control, and deployed through automated pipelines.
+Each asset can be exported from Dash0 to YAML, modified in your code editor, stored in version control, and deployed through automated pipelines.

 Available Tools

-All three tools work with the same YAML formats exported from the Dash0 UI.
+All three tools work with the same YAML formats exported from Dash0.
 Assets managed as code are marked read-only in the UI to prevent drift between your configuration files and live assets.
 You can delete or clone IaC-managed assets through the UI, but edits must be made in your configuration files and redeployed.

 Benefits and Use Cases